ahodieb/papyrus/README.md

 * [x] Implement the time format logic
 * [x] Implement the find position methods
 * [x] Implement backup logic
-* [ ] Configure viper/defaults to get journal file and editor from config or env variables
+* [x] Configure viper/defaults to get journal file and editor from config or env variables
 * [ ] Wire the root command to do the auto magic detection logic
 * [ ] Install papyrus binary into bin instead of the python one
 * [ ] Make script
+* [ ] Refactor Cli and possibly find a better approach than static/global variables

 ### Functional Requirements